Best Business Bank Accounts With Overdraft in the UK (2026)

 • What happens if you exceed your arranged overdraft limit?

 Traditional banks charge a higher interest rate on the amount above your arranged limit, plus potential daily fees.
 Some also send a letter that may appear on your credit file as a missed payment marker.
 Digital banks like Starling typically decline transactions that would take you beyond your limit rather than allowing unarranged borrowing.
-Staying within your arranged limit is always significantly cheaper than going over.
+Staying within your arranged limit is always cheaper than going over.

 • Can you have an overdraft with a free business bank account?